 There are different types of anesthesia normally administered during a cosmetic procedure.
 Local, twilight, or general anesthesia are the three basic types, but more plastic surgeons are utilizing newer, more gentler forms of anesthesia that are now available.
-A qualified, board-certified plastic surgeon like Dr. Sadati will determine which one is suitable for your procedure.
+A qualified, board-certified Newport Beach facial plastic surgeon like Dr. Sadati will determine which one is suitable for your procedure.
 It is also very important that patients give their full medical history, a list of any prescriptions currently being taken, and any past experience with anesthesia and how they responded.
 The main goal with any type of anesthesia is to keep patients safe and comfortable during their cosmetic procedure so they can have a good cosmetic experience.

 Local anesthetic is used to numb a specific area.
 It is injected into the target area so that patients can remain comfortable during a procedure.
 Local anesthesia is designed for topical cosmetic treatments such as increasing volume in the lips or eliminating fine lines or wrinkles.
 Tumescent liposuction also uses a local injection to target the fat underneath the skin in order to make it easier for the fat to be removed.
 Patients typically are awake with local anesthesia and it is considered the lightest type of sedation for cosmetic procedures.
 Even though it doesn't calm a patient's nerves, it can be used in conjunction with other oral medications under the supervision of a board-certified plastic surgeon.

 Intravenous sedation, also known as “twilight” anesthesia, is the next step up from a local where patients remain awake but are very relaxed or “sedated”.
-In most cases, patients won’t remember any aspect of their surgical procedure.
+In most cases, patients won't remember any aspect of their surgical procedure.
 A qualified anesthetist administers this type of anesthesia in order to monitor the patient even though patients can breathe on their own.
-Patients also have a reduced risk of experiencing any side effects of nausea or vomiting.
+Patients also have a reduced risk of experiencing any side effects, like nausea or vomiting.

 Cosmetic surgical procedures that need more of a heavy hitter for sedation may require general anesthesia.
 With general anesthesia, patients are unconscious or temporarily put into a “deep sleep” with inhaled gases and intravenous injections that allow the surgeon to perform the surgical procedure without interruption.
 Intubation is required as patients are unable to breathe on their own since the anesthesia paralyzes the diaphragm.
 This type of anesthesia runs a greater risk of patients becoming sick or vomiting due to side effects during surgery and the first 24-hours with recovery.
 This is not a factor for patients who have either a local or twilight sedation.